tylermong/CSCI-3327-Probability-and-Applied-Statistics/12. Custom HashMap/Project 2 Submission/submission.md

 `Entry`: This class represents an individual key-value pair within the HashMap.
 It contains a key and value, and uses generic types to allow for any type of key and value.
 The `getKey` and `getValue` methods return the key and value, respectively, and the `setValue` method allows for updating the value associated with a key.

 `CustomHashMapTester`: This class contains tests to ensure the functionality of the `CustomHashMap` class.
 It includes tests for initializing the HashMap, putting, getting, and removing key-value pairs, checking if a key is present, and implicitly testing the hashing and resizing functionality.
 It also includes performance tests that compare the performance of the `CustomHashMap` class with the built-in `HashMap` class.
+It times the aforementioned operations for both classes for different sizes of data (1k, 10k, 100k, and 1M) over 10 iterations and prints the results to the console.
+The `performanceComparisonWithSize` method is used to run these tests and can be publicly called with `size` and `runs` parameters, if the user wants to run the performance tests with different parameters.

 ## How to Run
 1. Navigate to the `/src` directory.